yhs0602/Android-Disassembler/README.md

 - Disassembles the code sections.
 - Has various export options of the disassembly.
 (Reloadable raw file, compilable txt file, analytic text files, json, and  reloadable database)
 - Supports projects.
-- Supports launching from file browsers.
+- Supports **directly launching from file browsers**.
 - Supports many ABIs(arm,x86,x64,MIPS,PowerPC,...)
 - Jump to address by symbols' names, or a hex address.

 # What's new
  - Syntax colorizing.
- - Changed to Android Studio structure.
- - Doesn't require your email accounts when sending error reports
- - Easier bug report
- - Show symbols as an independent tab.
  - Support PE and other bin formats.

 # Usuage
-1. Choose an elf file to analyze.
+1. Choose a file to analyze.
 ![image](images/Screenshot_20181022-192706.png)
 1. Go to details tab.
 1. Press `Show details` button to see details.